This Language That is Our Lives: An Interview with Kate Hunter

 DR: How did this content become a performance?
 I mean, how did you manipulate this content that you ended up with in rehearsal?

 KH: That’s a very big question.
-That speaks to how do we ever make decisions about anything really, about what to include and what to leave out.
+That speaks to: how do we ever make decisions about anything really, about what to include and what to leave out.
 I’m very interested in what I include and what I leave out.
-I always keep lists of what I don’t include, and sometimes later on the lists of things I don’t include become a whole other work that I do include.
+I always keep lists of what I don’t include, and sometimes later on, the lists of things I don’t include become a whole other work that I do include.
 I’m not quite sure what drives the decisions about choices for material except that – I mean, more recently those decisions are probably driven a little bit more specifically by themes that I’m exploring.
-In the earlier days when I was developing this methodology, I probably just thought: ‘Oh, that’s quite funny when that sits next to that’, or: ‘That’s a surprising juxtaposition – let’s keep that in’, or: ‘I’ve improvised an engaging response to this provocation, I might keep that in’, or – you know, once you start incorporating other actors in the work then that’s a whole other sort of aspect of possibility.
+In the earlier days when I was developing this methodology, I probably just thought: ‘Oh, that’s quite funny when that sits next to that’, or: ‘That’s a surprising juxtaposition – let’s keep that in’, or: ‘I’ve improvised an engaging response to this provocation, I might keep that in’.
+And certainly, once you start to incorporate other actors in the work then that’s a whole other sort of aspect of possibility.
 So it’s a culmination of a really grounded improvisation practice that sits also with a composition practice – and those two things in my work sort of sit together in interesting ways.